 How Does Bodyblade Work?

 Bodyblade workouts create dynamic resistance through basic physics.
-The user holds the device in the center, then shakes it quickly.
-The blade will oscillate, and the exerciser’s body muscles will contract to enable them to stay balanced as they control the movement and speed.
+Using the device involves holding it in the center, then shaking it quickly.
+The blade will oscillate, and your muscles will contract to enable you to stay balanced as they control the movement and speed.
 The more you push and pull on the blade, the greater the oscillation or flex.

 Are Bodyblade Workouts Difficult?

 The consensus is that Bodyblade workouts are fun and they can be as challenging as you want to make them.

 Shorter in length and therefore easier to control, the Bodyblade Classic and the Bodyblade CXT are easier to use than the Bodyblade Pro.
 Whichever blade you choose, the more you flex it, the tougher the workout will be.